|Alabama CDL Test||Louisiana CDL Test||Ohio CDL Test|

 |Kansas CDL Test||North Carolina CDL Test||Wyoming CDL Test|

 |Kentucky CDL Test||North Dakota CDL Test||Washington DC|

 You must have a commercial driver license (CDL) to drive any of the following vehicles:

 Infrequent drivers, such as Deisel Mechanics or Semi Truck Salespersons who will need to test drive a commercial vehicle in the above described list on a public roadway or interstate, also need a CDL and any required endorsements.

-The Commercial Vehicles are generally divided into 3 classes – Class A, Class B, and Class C. The drawing below will let you know if you will need a cdl, and what specific class of commercial driver license you need.
-A higher-class CDL allows you to drive vehicles in any of the lower classes if you have the correct endorsements.
+The Commercial Vehicles are generally divided into 3 classes; CDL Class A, CDL Class B, and CDL Class C. The drawing below will let you know if you will need a cdl License and need to take a CDL Practice Test, and what specific class of commercial driver license you need.
+A higher-class CDL allows you to drive vehicles in any of the lower classes if you have the correct CDL endorsements.